 Additionally, it is recommended that your total eCopy size be less than 1GB. eCopies over 1GB may experience delays due to the additional time needed for them to be loaded into and accessed in our database.
 The larger the eCopy, the more time it will take to get to our review staff and the more cumbersome it will be for them to review the submission.
 We understand that many submissions include photos, x-ray images, and videos, which tend to be large files.
 However, many times there are ways to reduce the size of these files such as by compression, lowering the resolution, or submitting only the necessary photos or portions of videos.
 We also suggest breaking down the information into several different folders inside the MISC FILES or STATISTICAL DATA folders and/or placing these larger files on multiple CDs or DVDs.
-If you have questions regarding whether a particular dataset should be included in your submission, please contact the appropriate reviewing branch/division or contact the eCopy team at either 240-402-3717 or CDRH-eCopyinfo@fda.hhs.gov.
+If you have questions regarding whether a particular dataset should be included in your submission, please contact the appropriate review division or contact the eCopy coordinators at either 240-402-3717 or CDRH-eCopyinfo@fda.hhs.gov.

 Why and how should I use the eSubmitter-eCopies tool?